FerMod/flutter_notes/CONTRIBUTING.md

 #### Limit the first line to 72 characters or less

-The first line of a commit message serves as a summary.
-When it's not, add a blank line (this is important) followed the rest of the commit message.
+The first line of a commit message serves as a summary, it should be concise to ensure that they are readable.
+When it's not, add a blank line (this is important) followed by the rest of the commit message.

+The best line length should be of 50 characterers or less, and the 72 characters should be treated as a hard limit.

 #### Issue References